aalin/march/README.md

 ## Running

+### Mfiuegw

+Mfiuegw plays music according to some rules defined in mfiuegw.rb.

 Enter `demos/` and open `mfiuegw.rns` with Reason, and start the demo by typing:

     ruby mfiuegw.rb

 If you have everything set up correctly, you'll hear sounds.

+### MIDI input

+`midi\_input.rb` uses your MIDI-keyboard and processes the notes in some way.

+Before you try it, you'll need to compile a small helper program which you can find in `demos/midi_input/`.
+Just run `make` and hope for the best.

 # TODO